OTCv8/otclientv8/README.md

 OTClientV8 is highly optimized, cross-platform tile based 2d game engine built with c++17, lua, physfs, OpenGL ES 2.0 and OpenAL.
 It has been created as alternative client for game called [Tibia](https://tibia.com/), but now it's much more functional and powerful.
 It works well even on 12 years old computers.
-In April 2021 it reached 290k unique installations, including 80k android installations.
+In 2023 it reached 1 mln unique installations, including 250k android installations.

 Supported platforms:
 - Windows (min.
 Windows 7, requires https://aka.ms/vs/16/release/vc_redist.x86.exe)